 Global market integration also effectively births a globally accessible workforce.
 In other words, there is now a larger talent pool for MSMEs to recruit from.
 MSMEs in the Philippines can thus capitalize on this larger talent pool selection to pick the best talents possible and fill in previously hard-to-fill roles.

-There are also numerous other proven benefits of having an internationally-diverse workforce, including:
+According to Harvard Business Review, there are also numerous other proven benefits of having an internationally-diverse workforce, including:

 Better matching of roles and responsibilities with most-suitable talents